Editor’s note: This story was previously published in October 2017. It has since been updated and republished.

 That data is growing exponentially — and so is the risk it poses.
 As seen in leaks at Sony Corp (ADR) (NYSE:SNE) and elsewhere, there’s a lot of valuable information contained in those files.
 Varonis protects them from unwanted entry and it organizes them for corporate managers.

-The importance of unstructured data continues to drive Varonis revenue higher, with the company’s 2018 top-line growth expected to come in at 24%.
+The importance of unstructured data continues to drive Varonis revenue higher, with the company’s 2018 top-line growth expected to come in at about 20%.
 Sales cycles remain relatively long and intensive, as in many cases Varonis still has to prove the usefulness of the software.
 That’s particularly true for companies who haven’t had a data breach … yet.
 As awareness increases and those cycles shorten, both revenue growth and operating margins will benefit.

 As sales grow, and that multiple expands, VRNS should continue to climb.